Navigating the Shenzhen Metro via the Shenzhen border was nerve-wracking.

 The land south of the Sham Chun River is a Frontier Closed Area.
 No one goes there without a permit and a good reason.
 Development here is all but impossible.

-And then, out of all that emptiness, a towering, all-modern, all-manmade China appears, making a statement that’s impossible to misinterpret.
+And then, out of all that emptiness, a towering, all-modern, man-made China appears, making a statement that’s impossible to misinterpret.

 Shenzhen looks like it could go on forever if no river existed to halt its advance.

 Almost right up to the water’s edge are rows upon rows of skyscrapers, all tightly crammed together to make space for more skyscrapers.
-Shenzhen is clearly booming.
+Shenzhen is clearly booming, and it’s amazing to think that only 40 years ago was a humble fishing village.

 The contrast between the two sides of the river is one of the most astonishing sights belonging to any border crossing worldwide.